-Let me start by saying that every writer needs an outside set of eyes reviewing their manuscript.
-In fact, we all need the assistance of a few different kinds of editors to complete a book.
+Let me start by saying that every writer needs an outside set of eyes to review their manuscript.
+We all need the assistance of a few different kinds of editors to complete a book.

 Writers will sometimes try to skip the editing process.
-Perhaps they wish to save the money, or they don’t want to receive a critique.
+Perhaps they wish to save money, or they don’t want to receive a critique.
 Personally, I’d be lost without my editors!
-It’s impossible for me to catch all the errors in my manuscript.
+I can’t catch all the errors in my manuscript.
 I rely on those outside professional eyes to point things out to me.

 A good editor will indicate the good points, along with the bad.
 Becoming aware of both is equally important because it helps me be a better writer.
 I learn through each editing experience and improve.